ga-adi-gelato/Course-Materials/lessons/java-essentials/subclasses-lesson/readme.md

 - Add any other properties you want
 - Instantiate your Classes and print out their member variables in a main method

-> Check: Were students able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?

 <a name="conclusion"></a>
 ## Conclusion (5 mins)